labring/sealos/docs/4.0/docs/lifecycle-management/reference/sealos/commands/rmi.md

 sidebar_position: 6
 ---

-# rmi: Remove Local Images
+# Rmi: Delete Local Images

-`sealos rmi` is a command in the Sealos command-line tool used to remove one or more locally stored images.
-This command helps you clean up unused or outdated images, freeing up storage space.
-This guide provides detailed instructions on how to use it.
+`sealos rmi` is a command in the Sealos command-line tool that is used to delete one or more images stored locally.
+This command can help you clean up useless or outdated images and save storage space.
+This guide will detail how to use it.

 ## Basic Usage